New & Used Ferrari F12berlinetta: In Depth

 Novitec Rosso’s wide-body Ferrari F12 BerlinettaEnlarge Photo

-The Ferrari F12 Berlinetta is a super car that uses a 2+2 seating and a front-engine rear-wheel drive formula.
+The Ferrari F12 Berlinetta is a super car that uses a 2+2 seating and a front-engine rear-wheel drive layout.
 Until the LaFerrari debuted, the F12 was Ferrari's fastest production car.
-The F12 embodies the intersection of Ferrari design and performance in a grand touring body.
+The F12 represents the blend of Ferrari design and performance in a grand touring body.

 For more details on the 2014 Ferrari F12berlinetta, read our review.